-The Identity Manager Fan-Out driver does not support authentication or password change for eDirectory users having a null password.
+The Identity Manager Fan-Out driver does not support authentication or password changes for eDirectory users who have a null password.

-Figure 2 Platform Services
+Figure 2-2 Platform Services

-User and Group Management
+2.2.1 User and Group Management

 Management of users and groups on the platform is carried out by Receiver scripts, which are called by the Platform Receiver based on provisioning events obtained from the core driver.